nebo56/3-prime-fragment-sequencing/README.txt

 Scripts description:
  - 3_prime_fragment-script.sh
-Main script
+Main script of the pipeline.

  - filter_fasta.py
 The script will remove everything up to the end of adapter sequence allowing N number of miss matches.

  - SAMtoCollapsedSAMandBED.py
 The script will read .SAM file and write it to collapsed .SAM file ignoring "4" flag for strand and remove all reads with duplicated barcode for each position.
 Collapsed data will be also written to  a .BED file format.

  - remove_up_stream.py
 The scrpt will remove everything up to the end of adapter sequence.